kevinlizarazo/reportingris4e2022/content/article/2b-volcanology-planetary-mysteries.md

 template: blog-post
 title: How Study of Volcanoes Unearths Mysteries of Planets
 publishedDate: 2022-10-15T15:05:55.651Z
 description: The earth has untold tales throughout its history – and so do other planets.
 Scientists like Ernie Bell of NASA’s Goddard Space Flight Center hope to uncover the stories embedded in the earth to help people gain a better understanding of other planets.
 That’s the premise that brought teams of scientists to check out seismic activity at Potrillo Volcanic Field in southern New Mexico.
 featured: true
-img: ../../static/images/overview.jpg
+img: ../../static/images/2b-1.jpg
-imgAlt: "#"
+imgAlt: Planetary Geophysicist Ernie Bell collected seismic data using geophones at Potrillo Volcanic Field in New Mexico in April 2022
 tags:
   - Emmanuel Jaquez
+section: Featured
 ---
 The earth has untold tales throughout its history – and so do other planets.
 Scientists like Ernie Bell of NASA’s Goddard Space Flight Center hope to uncover the stories embedded in the earth to help people gain a better understanding of other planets.